 The main distinguishing feature of the Cordoba 25T-CE Tenor is the use of solid acacia wood for the top, which gives this electric acoustic ukulele a premium look that matches its tone.

-Design-wise I'd say that beautiful, amazing and pretty.
-Users mostly appreciate its looks, with commendations for minor details that include wood grain to those that love how it looks overall.
-The tone is also great on this one--lively and articulate.
+Design-wise, I’d say that beautiful, amazing, and pretty.
+Users mostly appreciate its looks, with commendations for minor details that include wood grain to those who love how it looks overall.
+The tone is also great on this one–lively and articulate.
 Cordoba is also known for playability, and this instrument upholds their reputation.

 Speaking of looks, it also comes with maple/ebony rope-style top binding, and it matches the design of the rosette and tie-block.
 The neck is crafted from mahogany and is topped by an 18-fret rosewood fingerboard.